ty-fleming/Restaurant365StringCalculator/readme.md

-# Restaurant365 Code Challenge - String Calculator
+# Tyler Fleming - Restaurant365 Code Challenge

-## Summary
+##  String Calculator C# Console App

 Create a calculator that only supports an Add operation given a single formatted string.